hammad-r-javed/breakdown/README.md

 # Breakdown

 The in-house project management tool I plan on developing over time.
-To start with it's simply going to be a tool that generates work breakdown structures and WBS tables for me.
+To start with it's simply going to be a tool that allows me to create Kanbans and Work Breakdown Structures!

 ## Reasons for creating the project
-Even when taking an agile approach to projects I like to create something along the lines of a WBS as the process of creating one helps me think the project through and break it down in my head.
+When managing a project I like simple kanban boards and a WBS, for tracking and organising the progress being/to made for said project.
+The boards are always open to change/re-organisation becuase projects change throughout their development.

-Another reason for creating this tool instead of using an existing one is I can use it to learn and explore technologies that I'm interested in, like the elm language!
+Another reason for creating this tool instead of using an existing one is I can use it to learn and explore technologies that I'm interested in, like (but not limited to) Elm and Golang!

 ## Project Status
 It's basically just been initialised so don't expect..well anything right now.

 ### Repo / Project info
-* I haven't decided on the backend stack I want to use for the project so any backend code/stack is temporary until this comment is removed and the stack is finalised
+* I haven't decided on the backend stack I want to use for the project so any backend code/stack is temporary until this part of the README is removed and the stack is finalised
-* This project, at least in the beginning is going to be quite messy probably as I'm going to use it to explore languages/libraries/frameworks if any interest me at the time.

 ### Requirements
 * Elm lang compiler